-The "Sutra on the Heart of Realizing Wisdom Beyond Wisdom" and the "Ten-Line Sutra of Avalokiteshvara's Boundless Life," presented on pages 3 and 22, have been put in public domain.
+The "Sutra on the Heart of Realizing Wisdom Beyond Wisdom" and the "Ten-Line Sutra of Avalokiteshvara's have been put in public domain.

 Except these texts, all rights are reserved.

 All rights reserved.
 No part of this book may be reproduced in any form or by any means, electronic or mechanical, including photocopying, recording, or by any information storage and retrieval system, without permission in writing from the publisher.